nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

-This option causes ION to be built using svr4 semaphores as the pervasive semaphore mechanism. svr4 semaphores are selected by default when ION is built for any platform other than MinGW (for which Windows event objects are used), VxWorks 5.4 (for which VxWorks native semaphores are the default choice), or RTEMS (for which POSIX semaphores are the default choice).
+This option causes ION to be built using svr4 semaphores as the pervasive semaphore mechanism. svr4 semaphores are selected by default when ION is built for any platform other than VxWorks 5.4 (for which VxWorks native semaphores are the default choice) or RTEMS (for which POSIX semaphores are the default choice).

 `SM_SEMBASEKEY=0x*XXXX*`